 Zazim is based on the OPEN work model, which has proven itself over and over to be effective in gaining influential victories of people power all over the world.
 Zazim is proud to be part of the global OPEN network, together with organizations like MoveOn in the United States, Jhatkaa in India, 38Degrees in Britain, Amandla in South Africa, GetUp in Australia, UpLift in Ireland and many others.
 Each of the OPEN organizations acts independently in their respective countries for a better present and future.
 We make use of the professional knowledge and experience of other organizations in order to produce winning, impactful campaigns, and in order to best serve our community.

 We are an independent organization that does not receive any funds from governments, political parties or corporations.
 We rely strictly on private donations.
 We got up and running thanks to the New Israel Fund, which is currently our primary donor.
 We are proud of our partnership with the NIF, which is first and foremost based on shared values, and allows us to operate independently and resolutely to promote our vision.
 At the same time, the support of the our movement members is crucial for a sustainable movement.
-We invite you to join as supporters here.
+In just our first year of action (2016), we raised 10% of our budget small contributions from members just like you.
+This year, we are aiming for 20% to come from member contributions in order to ensure our independence and long-term stability – we invite you to join as supporters here.

 Raluca GaneaExecutive Director and Co-Founder